 It’s still essential to moisturize and cleanse your face as you normally would, even when taking collagen supplements.
 Excess oil on the skin can lead to breakouts, so cleansing is necessary to keep your complexion smooth.

 Also, be sure to take the recommended dosage of collagen.
-While collagen is generally considered to be safe and non-toxic, too much collagen might cause an upset stomach, feelings of fullness, or even just unpleasant taste.
+While collagen is generally considered to be safe and non-toxic, too much collagen might cause an upset stomach, feelings of fullness, or even just an unpleasant taste.
 Play it safe and just take one capsule of our marine collagen every morning with a glass of water.

-Collagen supplements won’t work overnight, so it’s important to be patient.
+Collagen supplements won’t work overnight, so it’s essential to be patient.
 Most collagen supplements can take up to six weeks to show results.
 But since marine collagen has a superior absorption rate, you may start to notice benefits even sooner at three to four weeks.

 Collagen is the most abundant protein in the animal kingdom, making up 70% of our skin and 30% of our bones.
-It’s necessary for supporting skin elasticity and keeping complexion looking youthful.
+It’s necessary for supporting skin elasticity and keeping the complexion looking youthful.

 Aging, sun exposure, and unhealthy foods can all damage collagen production.
 When collagen is damaged, it can lead to skin dryness, age spots, fine lines, and wrinkles.